Data Types

-Unlike SAS and SPSS, R has several different data types (structures) including vectors, factors, data frames, matrices, arrays, and lists.
-The data frame is most like a dataset in SAS.
+Unlike SAS and SPSS, R has several different data types (structures) including vectors, factors, data frames, matrices, arrays and lists.
+The data frame structure is more like a spreadsheet in MS Excel.

 A vector is an object that contains a set of values called its elements.